-business ethics and informing the government of problemsWhen it comes to the Federal Acquisition Regulation (“FAR”) Mandatory Disclosure Rule (MDR) under FAR 52.203-13 many DOD contractors wonder what they must disclose to the government after contract award have been awarded the contract, if anything.
-Before they can figure it out, many often find themselves under a federal government investigation due to a whistleblower complaint or some other form on information presented to the government.
-Companies can make mistakes.
-However, if the agency perceives that you or your company is hiding something, it is hard to “unring the bell.”
-The bottom line is that if you are aware that there is evidence that you are not in compliance, there is overpayment or something else, then you have to self-disclose to the government.
+business ethics and informing the government of problemsWhen it comes to the Federal Acquisition Regulation (“FAR”) Mandatory Disclosure Rules (MDR) under FAR 52.203-13 and FAR 52.203 3 many DOD contractors wonder what they must disclose to the government after the contract award has been awarded the contract, if anything.
+Before they can figure it out, many often find themselves under a federal government investigation due to a whistleblower complaint or some other form of information presented to the government.

-The “mandatory disclosure” rule for government contractors appears in FAR 52.203-13 (Contractor Code of Business Ethics and Conduct); and FAR 9.406-2 (Causes for Debarment) and FAR 9.407-2 (Causes for Suspension).
+The “mandatory disclosure” rules for government contractors appears in FAR 52.203-13 (Contractor Code of Business Ethics and Conduct); and FAR 9.406-2 (Causes for Debarment) and FAR 9.407-2 (Causes for Suspension).

-Under FAR requirements for government contractors, your company must timely disclose, in writing, to the agency Office of the Inspector General (OIG), with a copy to the Contracting Officer, whenever, in connection with the award, performance, or closeout of the prime contract or any subcontract thereunder, the Contractor has credible evidence that a principal, employee, agent, or subcontractor of the Contractor has committed—
+Under FAR compliance requirements for government contractors, your company must timely disclose, in writing, to the agency Office of the Inspector General (OIG), with a copy to the Contracting Officer, whenever, in connection with the award, performance, or closeout of the prime contract or any subcontract thereunder, the Contractor has credible evidence that a principal, employee, agent, or subcontractor of the Contractor has committed—

 • A violation of Federal criminal law involving fraud, conflict of interest, bribery, or gratuity violations found in Title 18 of the United States Code; or